NikitaGandza/home-assignment/README.md

 # home-assignment

 Run Posgres container <br>
-Add main.py, Dockerfile, .env, requirements.txt to the same directory and use these commands to build and run ETL container:
+Add main.py, Dockerfile, .env, requirements.txt to the same directory.
+In your terminal to to directory with files and use these commands to build and run ETL container:

 docker build -t my-first-container . <br>
 docker run --net=host my-first-container